Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 Mission

-CURII works with UDC students, partners, and community members on developing integrated resilience solutions to improve urban resilience and community health in Washington DC and beyond.
+CURII works with UDC students, partners and community members on developing integrated resilience solutions to improve urban resilience and community health in Washington and beyond.

 Green Infrastructure Program

-As part of the UDC Equity Imperative, CURII established a partnership with DC Water and the Water Environment Federation (WEF) in 2016 to train underemployed and unemployed DC residents in green infrastructure, facilitating their entry into the District’s sustainability workforce.
-DC Water, in partnership with WEF, launched the National Green Infrastructure Certification Program (NGICP), a nationally recognized certification in green infrastructure construction, inspection, and maintenance.
-Through a grant from DC Water, CURII uses the NGICP, in line with other professional training programs, to train, qualify, and certify eligible participants in the field of green infrastructure.
-UDC provides the training at no cost to District residents who qualify (a high school diploma or equivalent and no college education or seeking to further a current career path).
+As part of the UDC Equity Imperative, CURII established a partnership with DC Water and the Water Environment Federation in 2016 to train underemployed and unemployed D.C. residents in green infrastructure, facilitating their entry into the District's sustainability workforce.
+DC Water, in partnership with WEF, launched the National Green Infrastructure Certification Program, a nationally recognized certification in green infrastructure construction, inspection and maintenance.
+Through a grant from DC Water, CURII uses the NGICP, along with other professional training programs, to train, qualify and certify eligible participants in the field of green infrastructure.
+UDC provides the training at no cost to District residents who qualify — those with a high school diploma or equivalent and no college education or seeking to further a current career path.

 DC Master Naturalist Program

-The DC Master Naturalist (DCMN) program engages individuals as stewards of Washington DC’s natural ecosystems and resources through science-based education and volunteer service.
+The D.C.
+Master Naturalist program engages individuals as stewards of Washington's natural ecosystems and resources through science-based education and volunteer service.
 The two-part DCMN program training includes six weeks of instruction plus 40 hours of volunteer service.
 Classes, including field trips, are led by local experts and focus on a comprehensive overview of the natural ecosystems and urban factors that influence these systems.
-DCMN takes their learning about natural resources and environmental conservation and serves local communities in the District as well as engages in a wide range of citizen science activities that contribute to greater knowledge and understanding of our local habitat.
+DCMN participants take their learning about natural resources and environmental conservation and serve local communities in the District and engage in a wide range of citizen science activities that contribute to greater knowledge and understanding of local habitat.

-The UDC Farmers Market is a collaboration between UDC CAUSES, the National Latino Farmers & Ranchers Trade Association, and other independent local vendors.
-The market takes place each Saturday, May through the end of November, 8 am to 2 pm.
-The Market is located at 4200 Connecticut Ave., in front of the UDC Student Center.
-The Market is owned and operated by the Center for Urban Resilience, Innovation, and Infrastructure.
-Assorted seasonal produce along with eggs, fish, baked goods, and more are provided by the National Latino Farmers & Ranchers Trade Association and other local DC vendors comprised of farmers, producers, growers, bakers, and artisans from D.C., Maryland, Virginia, and Pennsylvania.
-Weekly events at the market often include live music, dance, cooking and food safety lessons, and demonstrations.
+A vibrant outdoor farmers market bustling with shoppers under sunny skies.
+The UDC Van Ness Farmers Market is a collaboration between UDC-CAUSES and independent local vendors from the DMV.
+The market takes place each Saturday, April to December, from 8 a.m. to 2 p.m.
+The market is located at 4200 Connecticut Ave., in front of the UDC Student Center.
+The Van Ness Farmers Market is coordinated by the Center for Urban Resilience, Innovation and Infrastructure.
+Assorted seasonal produce along with eggs, fish, baked goods and more are provided by local D.C. vendors comprised of farmers, producers, growers, bakers and artisans from D.C., Maryland, Virginia.
+Weekly events at the market often include live music, dance, cooking and food safety lessons and demonstrations.

 Lamond-Riggs Urban Food Hub

-The Lamond-Riggs Food Hub (formerly Bertie Backus Food Hub) is a multi-functional urban agricultural site located in D.C.’s Fort Totten neighborhood.
-It includes 5,000 sq. ft. of hydroponics and aquaponics research facilities, a 2,500 sq ft. native plant nursery, a community garden with compost training open to all Ward 5 residents, a commercial kitchen, and a newly installed ‘Ag Pod’ unit.
-The site’s objectives are to:
+The Lamond-Riggs Food Hub, formerly Bertie Backus Food Hub, is a multi-functional urban agricultural site located in D.C.'s Fort Totten neighborhood.
+It includes 5,000 square feet of hydroponics and aquaponics research facilities, a 2,500-square-foot native plant nursery, a community garden with compost training open to all Ward 5 residents, a commercial kitchen and a newly installed "Ag Pod" unit.
+The site's objectives are to:

-- Conduct applied research to understand the benefits that controlled environment agriculture (CEA) can have in addressing food insecurity in urban areas
+• Conduct applied research to understand the benefits that controlled environment agriculture can have in addressing food insecurity in urban areas.

-- Provide educational opportunities, job-skills training, entrepreneurial initiatives to local residents.
+• Provide educational opportunities, job-skills training and entrepreneurial initiatives to local residents.

 Lamond-Riggs Urban Food Hub – Agricultural Pod

-In 2020, UDC CAUSES and PEPCO started a partnership to work on a vertical hydroponic system known as the ‘Ag.
-Pod’–a 400 sq. ft. vertical, hydroponic production facility located at the Lamond-Riggs Uran Food Hub.
-As a state-of-the-art controlled environment system that makes it possible to grow food 365 days a year, this facility aims to demonstrate what the future of agriculture could look like in urban environments that balance a high demand for fresh produce and with limited space for agricultural production.
+In 2020, UDC-CAUSES and Pepco started a partnership to work on a vertical hydroponic system known as the "Ag Pod" — a 400-square-foot vertical, hydroponic production facility located at the Lamond-Riggs Urban Food Hub.
+As a state-of-the-art controlled environment system that makes it possible to grow food 365 days a year, this facility aims to demonstrate what the future of agriculture could look like in urban environments that balance a high demand for fresh produce with limited space for agricultural production.

 UDC Community MakerSpace